 National Interest Waiver Visa

-- Evidence of past salary or other remuneration for services that demonstrates exceptional ability.
+- Documents of your salary or other payment that shows you have exceptional skills.

 - Proof of membership in a professional association.

 - Awards or other recognition of your achievements from experts in your field, professional or business organizations, or government entities.